Texas Tech University

 6. Consulting Services Contract Requirements for Appropriated Funds

-Consulting services contracts paid from funds appropriated by the legislature (Funds beginning with 11, 12, or 14 have additional compliance requirements in accordance with Texas Government Code 2254.
-Funds beginning with 13 generally do not allow consulting services.), derived from the exercise of the statutory duties of the institution or received from the federal government to the extent that federal laws or regulations do not conflict with this policy, are to be processed under the procedures shown as follows.
+Appropriated funds (funds beginning with 11, 12, or 14) have additional compliance requirements in accordance with Texas Government Code 2254.
+Funds beginning with 13 generally do not allow consulting services.
+Consulting services contracts paid from funds appropriated by the legislature, derived from the exercise of the statutory duties of the institution, or received from the federal government to the extent that federal laws or regulations do not conflict with this policy, are to be processed under the procedures shown as follows, in addition to the procedures set forth in previous sections of this OP.

 a.
 Submission and Approval